-I personally use the dried butterfly pea flowers and make a tea in a kettle that lasts me all day.
-Of course, I have other drinks during the day but I don’t have to make every cup separately.
+I use the dried butterfly pea flowers and make tea in a kettle that lasts me all day.
+Of course, I have other drinks during the day, but don’t have to make every cup separately.

-The tea bags are the most expensive option, if you look how much they are on Amazon, you can see that the price for just 30 bags is more than if you buy a pack of dried flowers that will last you longer.
+The teabags are the most expensive option, if you look at how much they are on Amazon, you can see that the price for just 30 bags is more than if you buy a pack of dried flowers that will last you longer.

-I haven’t tried the powder yet but I think it’s a great option too as you can add it to your smoothies, yogurts and other foods.
-A home made ice cream in this bright blue color with such a great health benefits definitely comes handy.
+I haven’t tried the powder yet but I think it’s a great option too as you can add it to your smoothies, yogurts, and other foods.
+Homemade ice cream in this bright blue color with such great health benefits comes handy.
 You can look at the powder on Amazon HERE.